Britain's FTSE rises, boosted by BP and Standard Chartered

 “Overall, it’s a good set of figures as it looks like BP is getting costs under control,” said Joe Rundle, head of trading at ETX Capital.

-The stock led the UK banking index higher, which rose 3 percent.
+The stock was set for its biggest daily gain since February 2009 as the UK banking index rose 2.7 percent.

 “Q1 results ... show the group has moved back into profit on both underlying and reported bases, reflecting a sharp reduction in impairments compared to the final quarter of last year,” said Gary Greenwood, analyst at Shore Capital.